swcarpentry/collaborative-lesson-development/notes.md

 -   Just as you wouldn't write a paper without a literature review, the same holds for lessons!
 -   Check the license/ask permission before re-using.
     -   This applies to images, data, figures, code, etc., just as it does with any other kind of work.
+-   This is a good place to talk about discoverability as well as licensing

 ## 4) Build lessons, not courses.